-- Apply a 'whole life' costing approach to give a clear understanding of the full impact of purchasing decisions over the lifetime of a contract; - Develop and maintain sustainability based selection and evaluation criteria; - Use targeted contract management to ensure that sustainability targets are delivered upon through the lifetime of a contract; - Encourage suppliers to take action to reduce waste and promote reuse throughout the supply chain; - Consider the potential transport requirements associated with any contract and how these may be minimised; - Build a requirement for CO2 reduction into the specification of contracts, where appropriate; - Consider the risk of negative water impact in specific contracts, with particular focus on waste use, waste waster and discharges; - Encourage suppliers to seek sustainable alternatives to materials which are scarce or at risk of becoming so, including use of sustainable timber; - Promote the use of, and compliance with, the council's Minimum Food Standards in all relevant contracts.
+- apply a 'whole life' costing approach to give a clear understanding of the full impact of purchasing decisions over the lifetime of a contract; - develop and maintain sustainability based selection and evaluation criteria; - use targeted contract management to ensure that sustainability targets are delivered upon through the lifetime of a contract; - encourage suppliers to take action to reduce waste and promote reuse throughout the supply chain; - consider the potential transport requirements associated with any contract and how these may be minimised; - build a requirement for CO2 reduction into the specification of contracts, where appropriate; - consider the risk of negative water impact in specific contracts, with particular focus on waste use, waste waster and discharges; - encourage suppliers to seek sustainable alternatives to materials which are scarce or at risk of becoming so, including use of sustainable timber; - promote the use of, and compliance with, the council's Minimum Food Standards in all relevant contracts.

-- Promote and preserve our Brighton & Lewes Downs Biosphere, using it as a focus to celebrate and protect the quality of biodiversity in the city region. - Work in partnership with the South Downs National Park to protect the park and ensure that citizens and the local economy benefit from it. - Draw in external investment for our downland estate and city parks and open spaces, including developing Stanmer Park as a gateway from city into South Downs. - Continue the implementation of our One Planet Living Action Plan to achieve greater sustainability for the council and the city together.
+- Continue the implementation of our one planet city sustainability action plan for the council and the city. - Create a combined infrastructure plan with our partners for energy, water, waste and transport to support sustainable growth and protect the environment. - Continue to secure high quality, sustainable development and building standards through planning policy and the City Plan. - Promote and preserve our Brighton & Lewes Downs Biosphere, using it as a focus to celebrate and protect the quality of biodiversity in the city region.

-- Sustainably manage waste from homes, businesses and development, reducing waste and improving recycling rates. - Continue to promote high quality sustainable development and building standards through planning policy and the City Plan. - Develop opportunities with partners to improve the quality and energy efficiency of the city's housing stock. - Provide access to sustainable travel initiatives and low-emission forms of transport which reduced the need for travel and minimise the impact of transport on the environment, including major plans for Valley Gardens in the heart of the city. - Increase energy efficiency measures for the council, including carbon reduction across services and renewable energy schemes for our own land and property. - Bring forward private investment to deliver key development sites that will protect and renew our seafront, such as the i360.
+- Work in partnership with the South Downs National Park authority to promote and enhance the park and ensure that citizens and the local economy benefit from it. - Draw in external investment for our downland estate and city parks and open spaces, including developing Stanmer Park as a major gateway from city into South Downs. - Develop opportunities with partners to improve the quality and energy efficiency of the city's housing stock. - Improve the efficiency and reliability with which we collect and dispose of recycling, household, food, green and commercial waste. - Continue to increase energy efficiency measures for the council, including carbon reduction across services and renewable energy schemes for our own land and property. - Provide access to sustainable travel initiatives and low-emission forms of transport through the Local Transport Plan and EU funding, including major plans for Valley Gardens. - Bring forward private investment to deliver key development sites that will renew and enhance our seafront, such as the i360.